adamatus/race-style-random-drawings/README.md

 * Unlimited number of jockeys
 * Each jockey can have a unique number of ponies
 * Don't like ponies?
-Race bikes or cars instead (upcoming feature)
+Race bikes or cars instead